 At weddings, children tend to get split into 3 age groups:

-• The teenagers who are they’re old enough to do things on their own (and too “cool” to be with the rest of the kid’s).
+- The teenagers who are they’re old enough to do things on their own (and often too “cool” to join the younger kids).

-We recommend having one main activity (for example hiring an entertainer) before dinner, a few simple games that kids can play on their own throughout the day and a simple activity before bedtime (for example a movie).
+We recommend planning one main activity (such as hiring an entertainer) before dinner, a few simple games that children can play on their own during the day, and a calming activity before bedtime (for example, a movie).

-The real “nightmare”, especially for the younger group, is the reception or the cocktail at the start of the wedding.
-Spending time chatting to friends and relatives sounds fun to adults but for kids… it’s pure torment.
+The toughest part of the day for younger children is often the drinks reception or cocktail hour at the start of the wedding.
+Spending time chatting to friends and relatives feels fun for adults, but for children it can quickly become boring.

 Professional minders